 Sakichi Toyoda, the founder of Toyota Industries Corporation, possessed a strong ambition to contribute to society from his days as a youth.
 He had devoted his 63-year-long life to invention.

+We provide fair and equal opportunities to all potential business partners.
 We comprehensively evaluate our business partners based on such factors as quality, price, adherence to delivery times, technological capabilities and management information.
 We also assess their initiatives for safety, the environment and compliance as we strive for the timely and stable procurement of excellent products at lower costs based on fair business transactions.

-In order to create environmentally friendly products, we aim to procure parts, raw materials and equipment from business partners that give sufficient consideration to the environment.
+We aim to procure parts, raw materials and equipment from business partners that give sufficient consideration to the environment.

 In the sixth edition of our Environmentally Preferable Purchasing Guidelines, we added the aspirations in 2050 of our Environmental Vision.
 Accordingly, we have been strengthening environmental management in our entire supply chain and undertaking relevant initiatives throughout the product lifecycle.